isomerpages/moe-methodistgirlssch/_primary/Student Development/Sexuality Education.md

 <p>Lesson 1 (60 min)</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Students will learn to distinguish between the characteristics&nbsp; of
+<p>In this lesson, students will learn to distinguish between the characteristics
-love and infatuation, and&nbsp;identify the strong emotions that may arise from experiencing the feelings of infatuation.</p>
+of love and infatuation, and identify the strong emotions that may arise from experiencing the feelings of infatuation.
+They will recognise that experiencing feelings of infatuation is part of growing up and becoming infatuated with someone does not mean that they should be involved in a romantic relationship.
+Instead, they should focus on building strong and healthy friendships with their circles of friends.</p>
 </td>
 <td rowspan="1" colspan="1">
 <p>Term 2</p>